Professor Kev Dhaliwal

 3) A focus on Experimental Medicine and early phase studies including intratarget microdosing.

-Current research projects in the lab are focused upon:
+Current research projects are focused upon:

 a) Accelerating Phase 0 pulmonary microdosing with novel devices and therapeutic assets